Jokulsarlon Glacier Lagoon

 It’s about 380 km or 5 hours from Reykjavik to the glacier lagoon.

-What is there to do in Jokulsarlon?
+What do in Jokulsarlon?

 How to Get to Jokulsarlon Glacier Lagoon?